With Regards To In Regards To

 Unpacking the Meaning

 At its core, "with regard to" signifies a connection or association between the statement that follows and a previously mentioned subject.
-It establishes a relationship, indicating that the subsequent information is relevant to the topic already under consideration.
+That said, it establishes a relationship, indicating that the subsequent information is relevant to the topic already under consideration.
 The phrase is typically followed by a noun or noun phrase that specifies the subject being addressed.

 Examples in Action